Asynchronous Stochastic Approximation with Applications to Average-Reward Reinforcement Learning: Introduction

 \section{Introduction}

-The theory of asynchronous stochastic approximation (SA) underpins model-free reinforcement learning (RL) methods for solving Markov and semi-Markov decision processes (MDPs and SMDPs).
-These processes model discrete- and continuous-time decision-making under uncertainty \cite{puterman2014markov} and are widely used in robotics, finance, and operations research.
-RL is a powerful tool for tackling large, complex problems, but understanding its underlying SA algorithms is essential for reliability.
-In this work, motivated by advancing RL research in average-reward MDPs/SMDPs, where the goal is to optimize sustained long-term performance, we investigate the stability and convergence of asynchronous SA algorithms that are critical for an important class of average-reward RL methods.
-Building on this, we then apply our findings to develop new RL results for average-reward SMDPs.
+Asynchronous stochastic approximation (SA) methods play a central role in reinforcement learning (RL), particularly in model-free algorithms for solving Markov and semi-Markov decision processes (MDPs and SMDPs).
+These processes are versatile models for sequential decision-making under uncertainty in discrete or continuous time, with applications in robotics, finance, operations research, and beyond \cite{Put94}.
+This work is motivated by the need to advance RL techniques for average-reward MDPs and SMDPs, where the objective is to optimize sustained long-term performance---a setting in which existing asynchronous SA theory remains inadequate.
+We focus on establishing general stability and convergence results for asynchronous SA under broad noise conditions arising in average-reward RL.
+These theoretical developments lay the foundation for a companion paper \cite{YWS25} that analyzes and designs average-reward RL algorithms.

-The general asynchronous SA framework we consider is based on the seminal works of Borkar and Meyn \cite{Bor98,Bor00,BoM00}.
+The general asynchronous SA framework we consider is based on the seminal works of Borkar \cite{Bor98,Bor00} and Borkar and Meyn \cite{BoM00}.
 The algorithms operate in a finite-dimensional space $\R^d$ and, given an initial vector $x_0 \in \R^d$, iteratively compute $x_n \in \R^d$ for $n \geq 1$ using an asynchronous scheme.
 This asynchrony involves selective updates to individual components at each iteration.
 Specifically, at the start of iteration $n \geq 0$, a nonempty subset $Y_n \subset \I : = \{ 1, 2, \ldots, d\}$ is randomly selected according to some mechanism.
 The $i$th component $x_n(i)$ of $x_n$ is then updated as

 or remains unchanged, $x_{n+1}(i) = x_n(i)$, if $i \not\in Y_n$.
 This process involves a diminishing random stepsize $\beta_{n,i}$, a Lipschitz continuous function $h : \R^d \to \R^d$ expressed as $h = (h_1, \ldots, h_d)$, and a random noise term $\omega_{n+1} = (\omega_{n+1}(1), \ldots, \omega_{n+1}(d)) \in \R^d$.
 As will be detailed later, the stepsizes and the choices of the sets $Y_n$ satisfy conditions similar to those introduced by Borkar \cite{Bor98,Bor00}, while the function $h$ meets a stability criterion introduced by Borkar and Meyn \cite{BoM00}.
 This criterion, expressed via a scaling limit of $h$, imposes conditions on the solutions to the ordinary differential equation (ODE) $\dot{x}= h(x)$ when they are far from the origin, thereby ensuring their stability and other properties.